 A lively learning community of students makes Rutgers a leading research University and a great choice for pursuing graduate work at the forefront of the molecular biosciences.

-Piscataway/ New Brunswick is in Central New Jersey with easy access New York, Philadelphia and Washington DC.
+Piscataway/ New Brunswick is in Central New Jersey with easy access to New York, Philadelphia, and Washington, DC.

 Our graduates obtain positions of leadership in education, research, and industry.